onIon-energy/eltako14bus/README.md

 This is part of the reverse engineering approach that allows using Eltako Series 14 devices without a FAM.

-It can work both on a direct RS485 serial connection to the bus, with or without a FAM14 present on the bus, through a FAM14's serial connection, or through a bespoke CoAP interface to the ESP2 protocol.
+It can work both on a direct RS485 serial connection to the bus, or through the FGW14-USB communication gateway.

 Tools
 -----